-The following table presents the AVPs defined in this document and specifies in which Diameter messages they MAY or MAY NOT be present.
-Note that AVPs that can only be present within a Grouped AVP are not represented in this table.
+The table in Section 10.1 presents the AVPs defined in this document and specifies in which Diameter messages they MAY or MUST NOT be present.
+Note that AVPs that can only be present within a Grouped AVP are not represented in the table.